 - the commercial viability and autonomy of each business.

 What if I’m a sole trader and have no employees?

 Applicants who operate a business as a sole trader (with no employees other than the owner) must:

 - receive most of their income from the business, or

-- be able to demonstrate they received most of their income from the business prior to 1 March 2020, and that this would have continued to be the case if not for the effects of coronavirus (COVID-19) and Government-imposed restrictions.
+- be able to demonstrate they received most of their income from the business prior to 1 March 2020, and that this would have continued to be the case if not for the effects of COVID-19.